Your Professional Insurance

 As a starting point would be to evaluate what the cost impact would be to your life.
 If we’re unable to continue generating income in your chosen profession how would you pay your rent or mortgage for instance?
 Another consideration is the cost of retraining for potentially a new career.

-In most cases the benefit would be lump free.
+In most cases the benefit would be tax free.
 It is worth checking with your broker or financial advisor to be sure.